User37som/libbitcoin/Random-Numbers.md

 > The `cert-new` command uses platform random number generation due to its reliance on the underlying [Curve ZMQ](http://curvezmq.org) implementation.

 The [seed](bx-cert-new) command is provided as a convenience, and is the only command that generates randomness.
-The command accepts a bit length argument, has the default value of 192 and minimum of 128.
 ```sh
 $ bx seed --bit_length 256
 ```